deepakhj/cadent/docs/writers.md

 to the `writer.metrics` options (it will be ignored for anything other then the mysql and cassandra blob writers)

-However it is better to use the `-triggered` driver names as that will tell the accumulators to only accumulate the lowest res (otherwise, the accumulator does not know things are in rollup mode)
+However it is better to use the `-triggered` driver names as that will tell the accumulators to only accumulate the lowest res (otherwise, the accumulator does not know things are in rollup mode, and will continue to aggregate the lower-res elements, but they will just take up unessesary RAM and process cycles.)

-    cassandra-triggers or mysql-triggered
+    cassandra-triggered or mysql-triggered